aadityaV-goat/packet-logger-sdn-/README.md

 ## Screenshots

-Screenshots of execution are provided in the screenshots folder.
+Screenshots of execution are provided in the repository.

 ## Conclusion